The Last Dollar Princess

 India followed her mother into the first cool air of autumn and into the waiting vehicle.
 As the auto made its way down the mountain, India soaked in the final views of home while she considered her situation.
 Her future?
 No one had asked India what she wanted.
 Given her druthers, she would have continued her education at Davenport Female College in Lenoir, but Mother had insisted time spent at such an undistinguished institution would be ludicrous given her prospects.
 Mother had suggested two years finishing in Switzerland, but India had objected so strenuously that for once Mother had given up.

 Time had drifted by with mother and daughter in a stalemate and now they were headed to the life Mother had known as a girl before she married Robert, only son and heir of Wall Street and oil tycoon Thomas Jefferson Ledbetter.
-As they passed the waterfall from which the estate took its name, India leaned from the window and craned her neck for a final glimpse of The Falls, unsure when she would return, but return she would.
+As they passed the waterfall from which the estate took its name, India leaned from the window and craned her neck for a final glimpse of The Falls, unsure when she would return.
+In forcing her own desires upon India, Mother had won the first battle, but the war was far from over.
 Mother could maneuver, finagle, and try to manipulate all she wanted.
-India would find a way to set her own course no matter the cost.
+No matter what happened in New York, India would find a way to set her own course.